transifex/txgh/README.md

 3. If you've configured Txgh to upload diffs, visit your project's page in Transifex and upload each of the files described in your tx config.
 Use Transifex's categories feature to add a category of `branch:heads/master` to each resource.
 These full resources will provide the base set of translations for your project.

-3. At this point, you're ready to deploy Txgh.
+4. At this point, you're ready to deploy Txgh.
 There are a number of ways to do this, including using a host like AWS or Heroku.
 It's important your Txgh instance is publicly accessible over the Internet, because the next few steps involve setting up webhooks, which rely on being able to reach it.

+5.
-4. Visit the settings page for your Github repository, click on "Webhooks and Services," then click the "Add webhook" button.
+* Github: Visit the settings page for your Github repository, click on "Webhooks and Services," then click the "Add webhook" button.
 Under payload URL, fill in the URL of your publicly accessible Txgh instance and the path to the Github hook.
 For example, `http://mytxgh.herokuapp.com/hooks/github`.
 Fill in the "Secret" field with the Github `webhook_secret` generated for you in `config.yml`.
 Make sure to enable the "push" event, and also the "delete" event if you have configured Txgh to automatically delete resources.
 When the webhook is first created, Github will send your Txgh instance a "ping" test event.
 Your Txgh instance should respond with a 200 OK.
+* Gitlab: Visit the webhooks settings page for your Gitlab repository.
+Under payload URL, fill in the URL of your publicly accessible Txgh instance and the path to the Gitlab hook.
+For example, `http://mytxgh.herokuapp.com/hooks/gitlab`.
+Fill in the "Secret" field with the Gitlab `webhook_secret` generated for you in `config.yml`.
+Make sure to enable the "Push events" trigger, it also includes the "delete" event if you have configured Txgh to automatically delete resources.
+When the webhook is first created, Gitlab will send your Txgh instance a test event.
+Your Txgh instance should respond with a 200 OK.

-5. Visit the Manage -> Edit Project page for your Transifex project.
+6. Visit the Manage -> Edit Project page for your Transifex project.
 Scroll down to the "Features" header and look for the "Web Hook URL" field.
 Fill it in with the URL of your publicly accessible Txgh instance and the path to the Transifex hook.
 For example, `http://mytxgh.herokuapp.com/hooks/transifex`.
 Fill in the "Secret Key" field with the Transifex `webhook_secret` generated for you in `config.yml`.

-6. Congratulations, you now have a running, fully configured Txgh instance!
+7. Congratulations, you now have a running, fully configured Txgh instance!
 Note that the configuration script you ran in step 1 automatically configured Txgh to process all branches, so you should be able to create a test branch, modify some translations, and push your changes.
 Txgh is configured correctly if a new resource appears in Transifex with the new branch name attached.

 Available Endpoints
 ---